opentoolset/netty-agents/README.md

 - Eliminates repeated and boilerplate code when using Netty as a communication library
 - Supports design and usage of a strongly-typed, well-defined, message based communication interfaces
 - Provides bi-directional, synchronous (blocking request-response based) model for communication requiremens similar to REST while using stateful channels between each peers
-- Provides security with TLS mutual certificate authentication
+- Provides security with mutual TLS authentication with certificates
 - Supports multi-client connections

 ## Sample Use Case